Nguyễn Bình (they/them)

 CV

-Since May 2021, I have been a member of The Besla Group, where I work with Dr. Gurtina Besla (University of Arizona) to understand how the dark matter mass profiles and kinematics of ultra-faint dwarfs (UFDs) evolve across cosmic time, using high-resolution, zoom-in cosmological simulations.
-UFDs are an interesting type of object which contains few stars but is dominated by dark matter, making them an ideal counterexample to the popular notion that dark matter, whatever it is, always goes hand in hand with ordinary baryonic matter.
+Between 2021 and 2022, I was a member of The Besla Group, where I worked with Dr. Gurtina Besla (University of Arizona) to understand how the dark matter mass profiles and kinematics of ultra-faint dwarfs (UFDs) evolved across cosmic time, using high-resolution, zoom-in cosmological simulations.
+UFDs are an interesting type of object which contains few stars but is dominated by dark matter.

 In Summer 2022, I was also an intern at the summer program of the Space Telescope Science Institute, where I worked with Dr. Anna Wright (Johns Hopkins University) and the FOGGIE team to study the stellar halo of a Milky Way-mass galaxy (that is, a galaxy as heavy as our Milky Way) in cosmological simulations.
 The stellar halo of such a galaxy is where one can find remnants of the tiny satellite galaxies that the big one has eaten in order to grow up (galactic cannibalism, yikes!).
 If you're interested in the results of my project, my final symposium presentation can be found here!